Why purchase an annuity?

 An increasing annuity starts at a lower rate than a standard annuity and will either increase over time by a set amount or with inflation.
 It can be useful if you expect your expenses to rise as you go through retirement, which could be the case with cost of care in your final years.

-If you aren’t sure which type of annuity is right for you, Wesleyan Financial Services Consultants can offer advice.
+If you aren’t sure which type of annuity is right for you, Specialist Financial Advisers from Wesleyan Financial Services can offer advice.

 How do I buy an annuity?

-You can book an appointment with a Wesleyan Financial Services Consultant, where one of our team will meet you face-to-face or via video call to offer advice and guidance on your pension options.
+You can book an appointment with a Specialist Financial Adviser, where one of our team will meet you face-to-face or via video call to offer advice and guidance on your pension options.

 Alternatively, you can contact Retirement Line by calling them on 0800 158 885 or by visiting their website.